paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-01-26-brighton_to_copenhagen.md

 * * *

-[Dutch Intercity trains][8] are curious-looking vehicles, their dated interior amenable only due to its comfort.
+[Dutch Intercity trains][8] are curious-looking vehicles, their dated interior amenable only due to their comfort.
 My journey is improved by having the first-class cabin all to myself.
-When the train manager offers me a hot drink, I'm not expecting him to bring back a kettle, but that’s what I end up with, along with a few individually boxed tea bags, some tiny milk cartons and a large handful of [_Santa’s Favorite_][9], a chocolate that’s dangerously moreish, even after a filling lunch.
+When the train manager offers me a hot drink, I'm not expecting him to bring back a kettle full of boiling water, but that’s what I end up with, along with a few individually boxed tea bags, some tiny milk cartons and a large handful of [_Santa’s Favorite_][9], a chocolate that’s dangerously moreish, even after a filling lunch.

 Arriving in Copenhagen, the train manager spots the remaining unopened chocolate.
 “Go on, have one more; it’s been a long journey”.